Altars of Madness

-Altars of Madness is the debut studio album by American death metal band Morbid Angel, released on May 12, 1989, by Combat Records/Earache Records.
-The album was recorded in December 1988 at Morrisound Recording in Tampa, Florida.
-The album is one of the earliest examples of death metal and is considered to have helped pioneer the sound along with Possessed's Seven Churches in 1985 and Death's Scream Bloody Gore in 1987, and set a new precedent for heaviness and extremity, both musically and lyrically.
-It is one of the most celebrated albums in death metal history, and one of the most influential heavy metal albums of all time.
+Altars of Madness is the debut studio album by American death metal band Morbid Angel, released on May 12, 1989 by Combat and Earache Records.
+Considered a groundbreaking and important release in extreme metal, the album set a new precedent for heaviness and extremity in terms of lyrics and instrumentation.
+It is one of the most celebrated albums in death metal, and one of the most influential death metal albums of all time.